-Notwithstanding the deficit for the year of £1.5M, the financial statements have been prepared on a going concern basis which the Corporation considers to be appropriate for the following reasons.
+Notwithstanding the deficit for the year of £1.9M, the financial statements have been prepared on a going concern basis which the Corporation considers to be appropriate for the following reasons.

-The Corporation has prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the going concern period) which indicate that, taking account of reasonably possible downsides, including the impact of COVID-19, the College will have sufficient funds to meet their liabilities as they fall due for that period.
+The Corporation has prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the going concern period) which indicate that, taking account of reasonably possible downsides, the Group and College will have sufficient funds to meet their liabilities as they fall due for that period.

-The Group has total net assets of £14.1M which includes bank loans with Santander totalling £15.1M at 31 July 2021 of which £0.8M is current as at 31 July 2021.
-During July 2021, the College negotiated a new 5 Year Loan of $\pm 3.5M$ in settlement of the existing RCF facility, and thus reducing the capital payments due in the year to 31 July 2022.
+The Group has total net assets of £26.1M which includes bank loans with Santander totalling £14.3M at 31 July 2022 of which £0.8M is current as at 31 July 2022.